xp44mm/UnquotedJson/readme.md

 # UnquotedJson

 UnquotedJson is a JSON parser.
-In addition to being able to parse the standard JSON format, UnquotedJson also allows unquoted strings which are key strings, as well as strings in values.
+In addition to being able to parse the standard JSON format, UnquotedJson also allows unquoted strings which are keys and/or strings in values.

 When a string is unquoted and does not cause parsing ambiguity or errors, the string can be unquoted or quoted.